LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 We use a variety of tools for software development.
 Our tool philosophy has three main tenets:

-  * Employ robust, commonly-used tools - don't re-invent something that already exists
+  * Employ robust, commonly-used tools.
+Don't re-invent something that already exists
   * Apply tools in ways that are easy for non-experts
   * Strive for automation and reproducibility